-Figure 7.10: Angle-domain image gathers from a flat-layer model.
-Left to right: Subtraction of matched multiple prediction from data, subtraction matched to data, original data.
-DepthMult-p.ni [NR]
+Figure 7.11: Angle-domain image gathers from a flat-layer model with missing near offsets.
+Left to right: Conventional image, multiple prediction, prediction matched to data.
+DepthMult-m.0n [NR]

 In the interest of direct comparison, the adaptive subtraction parameters were kept constant for both Figures 7.10 and 7.12.
 The faint energy in the center panel of Figure 7.12 above the second reflector indicates that the same parameters for the adaptive subtraction are not as appropriate for this image volume.
 However, the remainder of multiple energy is easily removed from the final result when the subtraction is better tuned.